jbravo94/kubenav/README.md

 // Maybe use username from keyring

 // Test with PW and other
-// Refactor - remove not necessary code
 // Follow conventions
 // Review PR and squash

-// Status code & Error handling
-// Change sync symbol to plus
+// Update Changelog
+// rebase